UK tech experts · info@vividrepairs.co.uk

 Frequently Asked Questions

 Absolutely.
-The Gigabyte B550M K sits comfortably at £86 and offers proper PCIe 4.0 support, dual M.2 slots, and support for Ryzen 5000 series processors.
+The Gigabyte B550M K sits comfortably and offers proper PCIe 4.0 support, dual M.2 slots, and support for Ryzen 5000 series processors.
 You won't get WiFi or RGB lighting at this price point, but the core functionality is solid for budget gaming and productivity builds.

 B550 supports AMD's AM4 socket (Ryzen 3000/5000 series) with DDR4 memory, whilst B850 is designed for the newer AM5 platform (Ryzen 7000/9000 series) requiring DDR5 RAM.
 B850 boards offer PCIe 5.0 support and better future-proofing, but they typically cost more and require pricier DDR5 memory.